Skip to Main Content

 What types of clients do you represent?

-Pirzada: The firm represents a wide variety of clients including large companies (Altria, Bayer, Microsoft, Glenmark, Cargill, Medtronic, Plaid, Allergan, and Georgia Pacific), sports associations (the NFL and NCAA), and pro bono clients.
-The pro bono cases are some of the most rewarding.
-Our client list is always changing as we get retained for new high-stakes and high-profile matters.
+Deon: The firm represents a wide variety of clients including large companies (Altria, Bayer, Microsoft, Glenmark, 3M, Cargill, Medtronic, Plaid, Allergan, and Georgia Pacific), sports associations (the NFL and NCAA), criminal defendants, and pro bono clients.
+The pro bono cases are some of the most rewarding, and Chambers & Partners has recognized the firm as having one of the two best pro bono programs of all law firms in the country, large or small.

 What types of cases/deals do you work on?

-Caroline: We work on cases headed toward trial, and there is no single subject matter we focus on.
-The firm is willing to take any case to trial, but has most recently tried antitrust, class action, criminal, products liability, and sports-related cases before judges, juries, and the FTC.
+Deon: Like all attorneys at our firm, we work on cases headed toward trial.
+In terms of subject matter, there is no single type of case on which we work.
+Over the past several years we have had antitrust, class action, criminal, products liability, and sports-related trials.
 Everybody at the firm floats between these areas and is exposed to all aspects of trial litigation.

 How did you choose this practice area?